RSNA Cervical Spine Fracture AI Challenge (2022)

 Recognition for winning teams

-The winning teams will be recognized at an event during RSNA 2022 (Nov.
+The winning teams were recognized at an event during RSNA 2022 (Nov.
 27 – Dec.
 1).
-A $30,000 prize will be awarded and split between the top teams.
+A $30,000 prize was awarded and split between the top teams.

 For questions, contact us at firstname.lastname@example.org.